 - Master of Science in Human-Centered Artificial Intelligence

-- The Victor H. and Olga M. Ulrich Scholarship Fund – This scholarship is offered to those students who show leadership skills and academic excellence during their stay in high school, college, or university.
+- The Victor H. and Olga M. Ulrich Scholarship Fund: This prestigious scholarship rewards students who have demonstrated academic excellence and leadership skills throughout their high school, college, or university years.

-- The Foreign Language and Area Studies (FLAS) Fellowship Program provides funding to American students who study foreign languages or cultural studies abroad for a year before returning home to complete their bachelor’s degree with this knowledge.
-Also known as “Rhodes Scholarships,” these awards have been given out every year since 2002.
+- The Foreign Language and Area Studies (FLAS) Fellowship Program: Also known as the “Rhodes Scholarships,” these scholarships provide funding for American students to study foreign languages or cultural studies abroad.
+After a year, they return to Stanford University to complete their bachelor’s degree with the knowledge they’ve acquired abroad.
+These scholarships have been awarded annually since 2002.

-The scholarships will be awarded to students who meet the following criteria:
+To be eligible for these scholarships, students must meet the following criteria:

 - Their first name must begin with the letter A or B, as required by Stanford University’s Office of Financial Aid and Scholarships, based on their admission date.

-Every year, several outstanding students from all over the world receive full funding to pursue a master’s degree in any discipline.
-Although Stanford has a limited number of scholarship quotas and financial aid for international students, it is not impossible to get.
-Ensure you meet all the eligibility criteria, and put in the effort in the application process, and you stand a chance.
-Good luck!
+Every year, Stanford University provides full funding for numerous exceptional students from across the globe to pursue master’s degrees in diverse disciplines.
+Despite having limited scholarship slots and financial aid for international students, securing one is not beyond reach.
+By ensuring you meet all eligibility requirements and investing effort in the application process, you stand a reasonable chance of success.
+Best of luck.